Dick Wagner (activist): LGBT electoral activism

-In 1972, Wagner organized the campaign for then 18-year-old David Clarenbach to the Dane County Board of Supervisors, though neither Wagner nor Clarenbach were out publicly at the time.
+In 1972 Wagner organized the successful electoral campaign of then 18-year-old David Clarenbach to the Dane County Board of Supervisors, though neither Wagner nor Clarenbach was publicly out at the time.
 Wagner assisted in Clarenbach’s election to the Wisconsin State Assembly in 1974.
-At a local level, Wagner also lobbied for a gay rights ordinance in 1974, and in 1975 the City of Madison amended its Equal Opportunities Ordinance to prohibit discrimination on the basis of sexual orientation, the first gay rights ordinance in Wisconsin.
+On the municipal level, Wagner lobbied for a gay rights ordinance in 1974, and in 1975 the City of Madison passed the first gay rights ordinance in the state by amending its Equal Opportunities Ordinance to prohibit discrimination on the basis of sexual orientation.

 Dick Wagner (left, in the car) at the GALVAnize march organized by the Gay and Lesbian Visibility Alliance in Madison, 1989.

-In 1981, Wagner recruited Kathleen Nichols to run in the upcoming 1982 election for the Dane County Board of Supervisors as an out lesbian.
+In 1981 Wagner recruited Kathleen Nichols to run in the upcoming 1982 election for the Dane County Board of Supervisors as an out lesbian.
 Although Wagner had been out to friends for some time, he himself came out to the press that spring.

-In 1982, Wagner again worked with Clarenbach and others in the state legislature to statewide bill to ban discrimination based on sexual orientation.
+In 1982 Wagner again worked with Clarenbach and others in the state legislature to craft a statewide bill to ban discrimination based on sexual orientation.
 It was signed into law by Republican Governor Lee Sherman Dreyfus.
-Clarenbach later says “I don’t think I can overstate the role he played…If there was no Dick Wagner, I doubt Wisconsin would have become the Gay Rights State.”
+Clarenbach later said, “I don’t think I can overstate the role he played… If there was no Dick Wagner, I doubt Wisconsin would have become the Gay Rights State.”

-In 1983, newly elected Governor Tony Earl, who had campaigned on gay rights, asked Wagner and Nichols to travel around the state and meet with LGBT groups and communities and report back to him on what issues his administration could tackle.
-After they completed their visits, Earl appointed Wagner and Nichols as co-chairs of the newly established Governor’s Council on Lesbian and Gay Issues.
-The Council began coordinating a response to AIDS in Wisconsin almost immediately after it was created.
+In 1983 newly elected Governor Tony Earl, who had campaigned with a gay rights plank in his platform, tasked Wagner and Nichols with traveling around the state to meet with LGBT groups and communities and reporting back to him on the issues his administration could tackle.
+After they submitted their report, Earl appointed Wagner and Nichols to co-chair a newly established Governor’s Council on Lesbian and Gay Issues.
+Almost immediately, the Council began coordinating a state-level response to the AIDS crisis.

 Dick Wagner (left) along with Tammy Baldwin and Mark Pocan at Madison Gay Pride Parade, 1991.

-In November 1985, Wagner and Nichols joined 10 other out elected officials for the first National Conference of Openly Lesbian and Gay Elected Officials (at the time, there were an estimated 19 out elected officials in the United States).
-The conference would continue annually, under the auspices of the International Network of Lesbian and Gay Officials (INLGO).
-INLGO would later merge with the LGBTQ Victory Fund (then known as the Gay and Lesbian Leadership Institute.)
+In November 1985 Wagner and Nichols joined ten other out elected officials for the first National Conference of Openly Lesbian and Gay Elected Officials.
+At the time, there were an estimated nineteen out elected officials in the United States.
+The conference convened annually under the auspices of the International Network of Lesbian and Gay Officials (INLGO).
+INLGO would later merge with the Gay and Lesbian Leadership Institute (now known as the LGBTQ Victory Fund).